An Introduction to Geometric Topology: The models of hyperbolic space

 \subsection{The half-space model}

 We introduce another conformal model.
-The \emph{half-space model} is the space It is obtained from the disc model $D^n$ by an inversion in $\matR^n$ of centre $C=(0,\ldots,0,-1)$ and radius $\sqrt 2$ as shown in Fig.~\ref{inversion:fig}.
+The \emph{half-space model} is the space It is obtained from the disc model $D^n$ by an inversion in $\matR^n$ with centre $C=(0,\ldots,0,-1)$ and radius $\sqrt 2$ as shown in Figure \ref{inversion:fig}.
 The boundary $\partial H^n$ is the horizontal hyperplane $\{x_n=0\}$, to which we add the point $\infty$ at infinity to get a bijective correspondence between $\partial H^n$ and $\partial D^n$ through the inversion.

 \begin{prop} The half-space $H^n$ is a conformal model for $\matH^n$.
 Its $k$-subspaces are the $k$-planes and $k$-spheres in $\matR^n$ orthogonal to $\partial H^n$. \end{prop} \begin{proof} The inversion is anticonformal and hence preserve angles, moreover it transforms $k$-spheres and $k$-planes in $D^n$ orthogonal to $\partial D^n$ into $k$-spheres and $k$-planes in $H^n$ orthogonal to $\partial H^n$. \end{proof}